 - Lyrical Dissonance: For a party song, "Am I the Only One" is rather… lethargic sounding.

-- Going the other way, "Drunk on a Plane" is surprisingly upbeat about a guy who is drowning his sorrows after being forced to fly to Cancún by himself because he couldn't refund his lover's ticket after she ditched him.
+- "Drunk on a Plane" is also rather melancholy for a song that initially sounds like a partying song, but is really about a guy who is drowning his sorrows after being forced to fly to Cancún by himself because he couldn't refund his lover's ticket after she ditched him.

 - New Sound Album: Up on the Ridge was not only a radical departure into bluegrass, but also his first one not produced by Brett Beavers.
 (It was produced by obscure singer-songwriter Jon Randall instead.)
-He returned to Beavers for Home, but ditched him for Ross Copperman on Riser.
+He returned to Beavers for Home, but ditched him for Ross Copperman on Riser, which has more of a rock edge.

 - Overprotective Dad: The girl's father in "What Was I Thinkin'".